Macoron/piper.unity/README.md

 It uses [eSpeak NG](https://github.com/espeak-ng/espeak-ng) compiled libraries and data which are under GPLv3 license.

-It also uses [Piper Phonemization](https://github.com/rhasspy/piper-phonemize) compiled library which is under MIT license.
+It also uses [Piper Phonemization fork](https://github.com/Macoron/piper-phonemize) compiled library which is under MIT license.

 Models aren't included in this repository.
 Please contact the original model's creators to learn more about their licenses.